BenJBailey/benstandup/README.md

 ### Tuesday

     - Release recurring payments/forms upgrades
+        - other things going with it
+    - commissary js changes
+    - calendar (just get back to it)
     - idx changes?
-    - calendar admin upgrades

 ### Wednesday